WELCOME TO NOA NOA ART RESIDENCY

 OFFICIAL PROCLAMATION WINNERS 2018

 Dearest participant artists,

-On Friday may the 5th, the selection period for the first international Noa Noa Art Residency prize, inspired by Paul Gauguin, that will take place in Bali in July 2017, came to conlusion.
+on Thursday April 5th, the selection period for the second international Noa Noa Art Residency prize, inspired by Paul Gauguin, that will take place in Bali in July 2018, came to conclusion.

-If Noa Noa is gonna be succesful, is largely gonna be thanks to you and your support, so let us say THANK YOU.
+If Noa Noa is gonna be successful, is largely gonna be thanks to you and your support, so let us say:

-On Wednesday May 10th, the jury, composed by names of significance in the art panorama, called to represent the different aspects of professionalism in the art world – Martina Corbetta ( president), Roberto Pisoni (managing director of Sky Arte), Rossella Farinotti (Art curator and critic, founder of Labrouge), Matteo Bergamini (Exibart executive director) and Lucio pergola ( Marketing manager for Vans Italy) – selected the final winners:
+On Tuesday April 17th, the jury, composed by significant names of the art panorama, called to represent the different aspects of professionalism in the art world – Martina Corbetta (Art critic and president of the jury), Roberto Pisoni (managing director of Sky Arte), Rossella Farinotti (Art curator and critic, founder of LabRouge), Giulia Restifo (Founder of That’s Conteporary) and Matteo Bergamini (Exibart executive director) – selected the four final winners:

 - Alberonero, Italy – 1991: “for the site specific projects in strong dialogue with the surrounding environment, which is often silent and uncontaminated.
 Through minimal and elegant shapes, the artist synthesizes each structure in a regular quadrilateral; in this way it become a pure/simple contour full of balanced colors.
 Thanks to an accurate use of the color and to a strictly play of compositions, Alberonero creates different sensations, using the square structure”